Priyasunil26/GCPWindowsDocumentation/Documentation.md

 ![alt text](images/Snaprestoredetails.png)
 - For detailed instructions to create snapshot of your VM, follow the link: [Restoring a Windows snapshot](https://cloud.google.com/compute/docs/disks/restore-snapshot)

+**Note:**
+  If you are not using a managed database server or an Azure blob container, creating a snapshot of your virtual machine is adequate.
+You can then proceed to step 4.

 ### 3.PostgreSQL Backup and Restore in GCP (Managed instance)
 - Navigate to your created database.
 In the left pane, select "Backup" and click the "Create Backup" button.